andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 --------------------------------------

-The analysis of user type distribution, average ride length, and average ride distance offers a comprehensive understanding of Cyclistic's user dynamics.
+The analysis of user type distribution, average ride length, and average ride distance provides a comprehensive understanding of the dynamics within Cyclistic's user community.
+The analysis points to:

-The prevalence of annual membership users underscores the program's success in fostering long-term commitment among riders.
-The observed differences in ride length and distance between casual and member users shed light on varying usage patterns and preferences.
+1. **Dominance of Annual Membership Users**: The higher representation of annual membership users in the dataset underscores the program's appeal and success in fostering long-term commitment among riders.
+Additionally, the differences observed in ride length and distance shed light on varying usage patterns and preferences between casual and member users.

-The higher representation of member users in the total ride count suggests a committed user base leveraging the convenience and cost-effectiveness of annual memberships.
-These users likely view Cyclistic as a reliable transportation option for daily commutes or regular biking needs.
+2. **Consistent Usage among Member Users**: The higher representation of member users in the total ride count suggests a consistent and committed user base.
+These users likely leverage the convenience and cost-effectiveness offered by annual memberships, perceiving Cyclistic as a reliable mode of transportation for their daily commutes or regular biking needs.

-Conversely, casual users, while constituting a smaller proportion, demonstrate a preference for longer rides, indicating a propensity for leisurely exploration or occasional usage scenarios.
+3. **Preference for Longer Rides among Casual Users**: In contrast, casual users, while constituting a smaller proportion of the user base, demonstrate a preference for longer rides.
+This indicates a propensity for leisurely exploration or occasional usage scenarios among casual riders.

-While it's reasonable to consider the data accurate based on previous discussions, it's essential to acknowledge that high ride numbers may not always signify active usage.
-Additional factors such as user demographics and external influences can influence user behavior.
+Acknowledging the possibility that this data might not fully represent the entire user community, it's reasonable to consider it accurate based on previous discussions.
+However, it's essential to recognize that high ride numbers alone may not necessarily indicate active usage and additional factors such as user demographics and external influences may influence user behavior.

-Further analysis of ride duration and distances across different temporal and rideable trends can provide deeper insights into user engagement patterns and perceived values.
+Further analysis of ride frequency, duration, and distances across different temporal and rideable trends can offer deeper insights into user engagement patterns and perceived values.

-### Hourly Trends
+### **Hourly Trends**

-### Daily Trends
+### **Daily Trends**

-### Monthly Trends
+### **Monthly Trends**

-### Quarterly Trends
+### **Quarterly Trends**

-### Rideable Trends
+### **Rideable Trends**

 ### Key Tasks